pprunty/formik-otp-input/README.md

 `formik-otp-input` is an enhancement to the [formik](https://github.com/jaredpalmer/formik) library, designed specifically for React applications.
 This extension introduces a specialized OTP (one-time-password) input feature.
-It offers a customizable input field count for the password, along with user-defined options for
+It offers a customizable input field count for the password, along with user-defined props and options for
 `autoFocus`, `autoSubmit`, `borderColor`, `highlightColor`, `textColor` and `backgroundColor`.
+The component is responsive, meaning it is compatible with Android and iOS device browsers.
 Additionally, this extension supports autofill suggestions on mobile devices, which may vary based on the user's mobile or email service provider, as well as the format of the email body send to the user's device.